xiangcatherine/js-objects-modeling/README.md

 ### Lab

-Break into pairs; as a group, pick one of the following examples, and individually brainstorm about a set of abstractions that might reasonably be used to represent each of the following examples.
-Once you're done, share your thoughts with your partner.
+In your squads, pick one of the following examples and individually brainstorm about abstractions and models you might use.
+Once you're done, discuss your answers as a squad.

 - Reporting software that analyzes the performance of different members of a sales team.